 The best playroom storage is accessible and easy to maintain (and should be possible for your child to maintain on their own, too).
-Here, a metal rod and three hanging metal baskets create the perfect place to toss craft supplies right next to where they will be used.
+Kenzie Salomon uses a metal rod and three hanging metal baskets to create the perfect place to toss craft supplies right next to where they will be used.
 Keeping storage within reach makes it much easier for your kid to clean up after playtime.

 The best playroom storage is one that is easy to maintain to keep your room clutter-free.
 Look for solutions that are not only easy for you to keep up with, but that are simple enough for your child to stay on top of too.